Mary Jo Rossetti , Chairman, Ward 7,617-623-0092, 80 Electric Avenue, Somerville MA 02144

 Christine Theberge Rafal , Vice-Chair, Ward 4, (617) 335-0164, 122 Heath Street, Somerville MA 02145

 Christine Rafal has represented Ward 4 since 2010.
 She and her husband Howie have two daughters in the Somerville Public Schools.
 Prior to joining the School Committee, Christine served on the Healey School Council, beginning as a community representative when her elder daughter was one year old.
 She also taught in an after-school program, served on the after-school program design team, and volunteers for book groups and field trips.
 Christine's professional background includes teaching English and writing, conducting classroom research, crafting performance assessments, developing online courses, and both writing and adapting special-topic curricula.
-Christine earned her doctorate in Teaching, Curriculum and Learning Environments, and is especially pleased to chair the Educational Programs and Instruction subcommittee as well as serve on the Finance and Facilities subcommittee.
+Christine earned her doctorate in Teaching, Curriculum and Learning Environments, and is especially pleased to chair the Finance and Facilities subcommittee.

 Honorable Mayor Joseph A. Curatone, 617-776-5159 or 617-625-6600 x2100, 130 Ten Hills Road, Somerville MA 02145